Ellinaut/elliRPC-Specification/README.md

 #### Request

-The `transaction` endpoint MUST be called with http method `POST`.
+The `transaction` endpoint MUST be called with HTTP method `POST`.
 The request body MUST be formatted as JSON, where all procedure execution requests are listed under the key `procedures`.

 Since there is a dependencies between the procedures in this request, the order of execution on the server is relevant